willgarcia/rotc/06-k8s-servicemesh/workshop-README.md

 ### Installing Istio
 * Run `./batect -f azure.yml install-istio` to install Istio and deploy the Bookinfo Application

   * n.b.
-If you get asked to override your kubeconfig file, press `y` and enter
+If you are asked to override your kubeconfig file, press `y` and enter

   * If no Ip address appears at the end of the istio install, type this commmand in your terminal:
     `kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}`